amcz/specifications/README.md

 - Use of bnds coordinate variable

 ## Other discussion points
+What value should be used for volcano_id when volcano is unknown

 VAACs should agree on a minimum concentration threshold (e.g., 0.01 mg/m³), below which all values are set to 0.

 This avoids storing negligible values (e.g., 1e-10 mg/m³) in the file.